-It’s a microexpression which is an involuntary flash of what they feel on the inside showing for a moment On the outside.
+It’s a microexpression which is an involuntary flash of what they feel on the inside, showing for a moment on the outside.
 Through these microexpressions, people reveal what they are truly feeling.
 These are when toxic and not toxic people are feeling an emotion they’re trying not to go show.
-People can do it to deceive others, but also to protect themselves.
+People can do it to deceive others but also to protect themselves.

 The smirk often forms at one side of the mouth as people feel contempt.
 The meaning of contempt is a despising or lack of respect, full disobedience or disrespect, with an intense dislike.
 As a narcissist believes they are superior, they think if others are not serving them, that they are worthless or beneath them.
 As a narcissist lacks in empathy, they have complete disregard for how their actions might have affected those around them.

 Contempt.
 As narcissistic people believe they are superior to all others and believe they are entitled to control and take advantage of others.

 Top seven examples of when narcissistic people smirk at you.
 The smirk can last for a moment or a few minutes.
 Sometimes you just get a flash that makes you feel uneasy.

 Number one.
 When they are purposely deceiving others and think they are getting away with it.